-45. Publishing of articles.
-The policy of the Department of Defense is that military personnel who desire to engage in public writing for personal profit are on an exact parity with civilian professional writers so far as accessible to classified current technical or operational military information is concerned.
-This policy covers military personnel on active duty, retired persons, and members of the Reserve Components.
+44. Publishing of articles.
+The policy of the Department of Defense is that military personnel who desire to engage in public writing for personal profit are on an exact parity with civilian professional writers so far as access to classified current technical or operational military information is concerned.
 See AR 360-5.

-46. Student Officer studies.
+45. Student officer studies.
 All studies prepared as a part of their official duties by students at Army service schools will be used for official purposes only and will not be made available for publication or release in any manner which would indicate Department of the Army indorsement.
 This is not intended to preclude the writing of special articles on military subjects for publication provided review and clearance for publication are obtained as prescribed in AR 360-5.